Skip to content

 Busting 7 of the Most Common Workforce Development Software and Program Myths

 In today’s fast-moving labor market, workforce development programs face common roadblocks.
-Data silos, manual processes, lackluster learner engagement, and non-existent or hard to get outcomes data, prevents initiatives from creating impact and scale.
+Data silos, manual processes, lackluster learner engagement, and non-existent or hard to get outcomes data, prevent initiatives from creating impact and scale.
 Yet, myths about “how things are done” or “how things have always been” hold organizations back from adopting workforce development software and transformative results.

-MYTH 1: Your workforce data belongs on a spreadsheet
+Myth 1: Your workforce data belongs on a spreadsheet

 Many organizations stick to spreadsheets to house their workforce data because they’re familiar and “free.”
 It feels adequate to track learners, programs, and outcomes in rows and columns, until you try sharing them across partners, updating them in real time, or reconciling different versions.